kylep/kyle.pericak.com/content/posts/python/python-sql-json.md

 title: Working with JSON SQL values in Python
-description: Using raw SQL queries to manage JSON values in databases
+summary: Using raw SQL queries to manage JSON values in databases
 slug: python-raw-sql-json
-category: python
+category: development
 tags: python
 date: 2019-09-05
 modified: 2019-09-05
 status: published
+image: python.png
+thumbnail: python-thumb.png

 Often I need to operate on a huge JSON string that's saved in a MaraiDB